kovpack/bh/README.md

 # Bh

-Twitter Bootstrap 4 helpers for Phoenix.
+Twitter Bootstrap 4 & Twitter Bootstrap 3 helpers for Phoenix.

 This package is designed to minimize repetitive code and the amount of HTML markup in your project's source code.